pixelgrade/pixtypes/readme.txt

 3. After activating PixTypes all your custom post-types should be visible now.

 == Changelog ==

+= 1.4.10 =
+* Fixed a bug related to not being able to empty file/image fields.

 = 1.4.9 =
 * Workflow to configure metaboxes dynamically rather than through the database.